ruchanswin/justin-intern-repo/onboarding_program/Company_policies/OHS-Laptop-Ergonomics.md

 - I use a wireless mouse to relax my wrists and keep a safe distance from the screen.

-# What behavioural changes can you implement to improve posture and reduce strain? (e.g., sitting upright, taking regular breaks, adjusting screen height)
+# What behavioral changes can you implement to improve posture and reduce strain? (e.g., sitting upright, taking regular breaks, adjusting screen height)

 - Sit with straight back since it can help relax the shoulders.
 - Make body movements, drink water and take your eyes off the screen after around 30 minutes of work.
 These small habits can reduce pains and allow for blood circulation.